 D5 was a manual Transmission and was developed for NVH (Noise, Vibration and Harshness) testing.
 Paperwork we have shows development of the car was delayed by a shortage of rear hubs, trailing arms and Stub axel nuts.

 Wind Noise assessments to be made at MIRA wind Tunnel on 20th November 1980 with all seals now fitted

 This car is unknown to us.
 We do have her rear bumper, lower front spoiler and side skirts (which we purchased from the scrapyard who broke up the car) Special thanks goes to Chris Parnham for allowing this image

 Fibreglass bumper, note no delorean logo

-Pilot D6 was a automatic transmission and was the second 1982 development car.
-It was fitted with an engine from a white Volvo and completed in 1980.
+D6 was an automatic transmission and was the second 1982 development car.
+It was fitted with an engine from a white Volvo and completed on 17th November 1980.

 D7 was road tested heavily by Lotus engineers and by the the Scottish highlands.